dk-plus/Luck-Draw-Machine/README.md

 # Luck-Draw-Machine
 The main tech used is canvas.
-Without server, I made two file (message.json and time.json) to test the luck draw.
+Without server, I made two file (message.json and time.json) to test the luck draw.[example](https://dk-plus.github.io/Luck-Draw-Machine/dist/)